Space station: Habitability

-The space station environment presents a variety of challenges to human habitability, including short-term problems such as the limited supplies of air, water and food and the need to manage waste heat, and long-term ones such as weightlessness and relatively high levels of ionizing radiation.
+The space station environment presents a variety of challenges to human habitability, including short-term problems such as the limited supplies of air, water, and food and the need to manage waste heat, and long-term ones such as weightlessness and relatively high levels of ionizing radiation.
 These conditions can create long-term health problems for space-station inhabitants, including muscle atrophy, bone deterioration, balance disorders, eyesight disorders, and elevated risk of cancer.

 Future space habitats may attempt to address these issues, and could be designed for occupation beyond the weeks or months that current missions typically last.
 Possible solutions include the creation of artificial gravity by a rotating structure, the inclusion of radiation shielding, and the development of on-site agricultural ecosystems.
 Some designs might even accommodate large numbers of people, becoming essentially "cities in space" where people would reside semi-permanently.

-Molds that develop aboard space stations can produce acids that degrade metal, glass and rubber.
+Molds that develop aboard space stations can produce acids that degrade metal, glass, and rubber.
 Despite an expanding array of molecular approaches for detecting microorganisms, rapid and robust means of assessing the differential viability of the microbial cells, as a function of phylogenetic lineage, remain elusive.

 Power

-Like unmanned spacecraft close to the sun, space stations in the inner Solar System generally rely on solar panels to obtain power.
+Like uncrewed spacecraft close to the Sun, space stations in the inner Solar System generally rely on solar panels to obtain power.